Data Processing Addendum

-- comply with its obligations under the Data Protection Legislation which arise in relation to this Addendum, the Agreement and the receipt of the Service;
+- comply with its obligations under the Data Protection Legislation which arise in relation to this Addendum, the Agreement, and the receipt of the Service; and

-- not do or omit to do anything which causes Recharge (or any Subprocessor) to breach any of its obligations under the Data Protection Legislation; and
+- not do or omit to do anything which causes Recharge (or any Subprocessor) to breach any of its obligations under the Data Protection Legislation.

-- to the extent Customer receives any inquiry or request regarding Recharge’s compliance with Data Protection Legislation, reasonably inform Recharge of the inquiry or request and any necessary information.
+- reasonably inform Recharge of any inquiry or request and any necessary information regarding Recharge’s compliance with Data Protection Legislation, should the Customer receive an inquiry or request.

-- In the course of providing the Service, the Customer acknowledges and agrees that Recharge may use Subprocessors to Process the Personal Information.
-Recharge’s use of any specific Subprocessor to Process the Personal Information must be in compliance with Data Protection Legislation and must be governed by a contract between Recharge and the Subprocessor.
+- In the course of providing the Service, the Customer acknowledges and agrees that Recharge may use Subprocessors to Process Personal Information.
+Recharge’s use of any specific Subprocessor to Process Personal Information must be in compliance with Data Protection Legislation and must be governed by a contract between Recharge and the Subprocessor.
 Recharge will notify the Customer of any changes to the list of Subprocessors at rechargepayments.com/subprocessors, concerning the addition or replacement of other Subprocessors.
-Customer acknowledges it needs to review the list after being notified and may object to such changes in writing setting out its reasonable concerns in detail within 14 days from the date of the notification.
-If the Customer does not object to such changes, Recharge shall have the right to continue to Process the Personal Information in accordance with the terms of this Addendum, including using the relevant subprocessors.
-If the Customer objects, Recharge shall consult with the Customer, consider the Customer’s concerns in good faith and inform the Customer of any measures taken to address the Customer’s concerns.
+Customer acknowledges its obligation to review the list after being notified.
+Customer may object to such changes in writing setting out its reasonable concerns in detail within 14 days from the date of the notification.
+If the Customer does not object to such changes, Recharge shall have the right to continue to Process the Personal Information in accordance with the terms of this Addendum, including using the relevant Subprocessors.
+If the Customer objects, Recharge shall consult with the Customer, consider the Customer’s concerns in good faith, and inform the Customer of any measures taken to address the Customer’s concerns.
 If the Customer upholds its objection and/or demands significant accommodation measures which would result in a material increase in cost to provide the Services, Recharge shall be entitled to increase the fees for the Service or, at its option, terminate the Agreement.

 - As part of providing the Service, Data Subject’s Personal Information will be Processed in the United States.
 Such Processing will be completed in compliance with relevant Data Protection Legislation.